-- Dynamically (upon LDNSR notifications) inserts ULCL and local PSA and optionally configures the traffic routing rule to ULCL/BP for subsequent DNS queries targeting FQDNs supported by the DNAI.
+- Dynamically (upon LDNSR notifications) may insert ULCL and/or local PSA and optionally configures the traffic routing rule to ULCL/BP for subsequent DNS queries targeting FQDNs supported by the DNAI.

+- Option 2b: forwards the DNS query and response between the LDNSR and the DNS server in the Local DN.

 - In the case of IPv6 multi-homing, the SMF indicates the UE to contact the DHCP server to get the DNS-related configuration information for the PDU Session.